Ecodev/fab-speed-dial/README.md

 The most useful commands for development are:

 - `yarn dev` to start a development server
-- `yarn build-demo` to build the demo locally (it will be published automatically by Travis)
+- `yarn build-demo` to build the demo locally (it will be published automatically by GitHub Actions)
-- `git tag -a 1.2.3 && git push` to publish the lib to npm (via Travis deploy mechanism)
+- `git tag -a 1.2.3 && git push` to publish the lib to npm (via GitHub Actions `release` job)

 ## Prior work